trzsz/trzsz-go/README.md

 Similar to lrzsz ( rz / sz ), command `trz` to upload files, command `tsz /path/to/file` to download files.

-For more information, see the website of trzsz: [https://trzsz.github.io](https://trzsz.github.io/).
+For more information, check the website of trzsz: [https://trzsz.github.io](https://trzsz.github.io/).

 ## Suggestion